An inverse-type problem for cycles in local Cayley distance graphs: Proof of Proposition

-where $0<\delta\ll \frac{1}{k^2}$, would be enough.
-However, these exponents are still bigger than $\frac{d+1}{2}$.
-We refer the reader to \cite{io2021} for more discussions. \end{proof} \begin{remark} We remark here that for any $k\ge 2$, there exists a set $E\subseteq S^{d-1}$ with $|E|\gg q^{\frac{d}{2k-1}}$ such that all cycles of length $2k$ in $C_{\mathbb{F}_q^d}(E)$ do not have distinct vertices.
+provided that $|A|\gg q^{\frac{k}{k-1}}$.
+This completes the proof. \end{proof} \begin{remark} We remark here that for any $k\ge 2$, there exists a set $E\subseteq S^{d-1}$ with $|E|\gg q^{\frac{d}{2k-1}}$ such that all cycles of length $2k$ in $C_{\mathbb{F}_q^d}(E)$ do not have distinct vertices.
 Such a set can be constructed easily as follows.
 Let $H$ be a $2k$-uniform hypergraph with the vertex set $S^{d-1}$, and each edge is a good $k$-energy tuple, then we know from the proof of Proposition \ref{confi} that the number of edges in $H$ is at most $|S^{d-1}|^{2k-1}/q$.
 Applying Spencer's independent hypergraph number lemma in \cite{spencer}, we get an independent set $E$ of size at least $\gg q^{\frac{d}{2k-1}}$.
 This set will satisfy our desired properties. \end{remark}